2 or more items

 Reishi Primo contains a relatively high level of triterpenes; if you experience these side effects it might be better to look for a different mushroom extract or to choose a hot-water-extracted-only Reishi extract, which contains no triterpenes.

-Ganoderma Lucidum, Reishi, anti-diabetic, anti-cancer adjuvant, anti-cholesterol, anti-oxidant, immune support, adaptogen
+Ganoderma Lucidum, Reishi, anti-cancer adjuvant, anti-oxidant, immune support, adaptogen